User’s guide¶

 e.g.

-The [in_bids_path] argument needs to point to the dirname where the BIDS dataset_description.json file lies.
+argument needs to point to the dirname where the BIDSdataset_description.json

 ℹ️ Note